CORPORATE GOVERNANCE REPORT

 Each year, the Company’s auditors formulate a proposed audit policy and present this to the Audit Committee.
 Once the proposal has been reviewed and commented on by the Committee, a final proposal is submitted for approval by the Board of Directors.
 The work is focused on assuring the quality and accuracy of financial accounting and reporting, internal financial control efforts, as well as the Group’s compliance with applicable regulations.
 In addition, the Audit Committee has recurring contact with the Company’s auditor with the purpose of generating an ongoing exchange of information and to assess the auditor’s efforts.
 The Committee may establish guidelines concerning what services, other than auditing services, which BE Group may procure from the auditor.

-Group management of BE Group have during 2019 consisted of the President and CEO, the CFO, the Business Area Manager for Finland & Baltics and the Group Sourcing director.
+Group management of BE Group have during 2020 consisted of the President and CEO, the CFO, the Manging Director for Finland and the Managing Director for Sweden.
 The President leads operations within the parameters set by the Board of Directors.
 BE Group’s Group management meets continuously under the leadership of the President in order to follow-up the operations and discuss Group-wide issues and also to formulate proposals for a strategic plan, business plan and investment documentation that the President thereafter presents to the Board of Directors for a decision.
 A more detailed presentation of Group management is provided in the Annual Report.

 Board of Directors’ report regarding internal control

 The purpose of internal control of financial reporting is to provide reasonable assurance regarding quality and reliability in the external financial reporting and to ensure that the reports are prepared in accordance with accepted accounting standards, applicable laws and provisions and other requirements for listed companies.
 To ensure this, the Company had the COSO (Committee of Sponsoring Organizations of the Treadway Commission) framework as a starting point.